c-w/github-data-challenge-2014/ReadMe.md

-The data-set we used to create this visualization violates a number of key assumptions of the usual eigenface inference process: the images in the data-set are not controlled for lighting conditions and the images are not centered on a common position of mouth and nose.
+The data-set we used to create this visualization violates a number of key assumptions of the usual eigenface inference process: the images in the data-set are not controlled for lighting conditions and the images are not centered on a common position of mouth, eyes and nose.
 It is interesting how we can nevertheless still find somewhat interpretable and most certainly entertaining results.
 This speaks to the robustness of eigenfaces and principal component analysis.

 You can find full detail on how we went about creating the eigenfaces for our visualization in the sections below.